glarocca/ClimateChangeAnalysis/README.md

 ## Available Exercises

 This repository includes the following exercises:
-- Calculate the Average Monthly Temperature in the region of interested [ENVRI-exercise_no_1](ENVRI-exercise_no_1.py) from the <a href="http://sdwebx.worldbank.org/climateportal/">Climate change Knowledge Portal</a>
+- Calculate the Average Monthly Temperature in the region of interested [ENVRI-exercise_no_1](ENVRI-exercise_no_1.py)
-- Plot the Average Monthly Temperature and Rainfall in the region of interest
+- Plot the Average Monthly Temperature and Rainfall in the region of interest [ENVRI-exercise_no_2](ENVRI-exercise_no_2.py)

+Datasets are collected from the <a href="http://sdwebx.worldbank.org/climateportal/">Climate change Knowledge Portal</a>.

 ## Contribute
 - Fork it